kevinguebert/alexa-strava/README.md

 Why's that?
 Well I have the benefit of working on this before so I know a couple of key things already.

 Alexa takes a **long time** to say all the data.
 If you want to know Cadence, Avg.
 HR, Max.
 HR, Avg.
 Speed, Max Speed, Elevation, Suffer Score, etc. etc. it takes Alexa almost 30 seconds to a minute to share that information.
 I was getting lost in it all.
-Maybe that'll be something to revisit in the future ;)
+Something to revist in the future! 🎉

 With that knowledge, we can move forward!